juliojimenez/wiki-word-scraper/README.md

 # Tests

 **20170817** - Been running wws for about 3 hours, it created a file called wordlist.lst.
-So far it has close to 500000 entries.
+So far it has close to 500000 unique entries.
 It was stopped and started a few times and kept on going just fine.

 # Release Notes